 ~Richard King, Principal Horn, Cleveland Orchestra

 "In these pages, Eli Epstein shares thoughts that flow from his distinguished professional experience and deep reflection about his art.
 Epstein is a master teacher and innovative musician who thinks outside the box."

 ~Randy Gardner, Veteran Second Horn, Philadelphia Orchestra; Professor of Horn, Cincinnati College-Conservatory of Music

 "Eli Epstein's understanding of horn playing, as taught to me...yields amazing results for horn players of all levels...so that we are free to be expressive and imaginative musicians."

 "Mr. Epstein's book is the new Kopprasch.
 This is an approach that covers every aspect of brass playing in a way that's systematic, easy to understand and easy to apply.
 When I approach my instrument using Epstein's positive, effective techniques, I find myself more confident, more creative, and much more at ease in my chair."

-~Robert Rearden, Principal Horn, Florida Orchestra
+~Robert Rearden, Second Horn, National Symphony Orchestra